razzdrgn/shuttle-cch23/README.md

 - /-1 is now /-1/error
 - Day 6 regex is fixed, and reduced processing intensity by only using 1 regex call
 - Day 7 logic now iterates over the recipe to filter out 0-valued recipe ingredients

+As a fun bonus, also managed to fix the network errors with ngrok.
+That was more an issue with my environment than anything else, but hey, stuff working is always good.